Global Social Justice Links

 Association of Human Rights Institutes

-Child Labor Coalition.
-Also see this resource page by QuitDay on tobacco companies' use of child labor and unethical labour practices.
+QuitDay.
+See particularly their resource page on tobacco companies' use of child labor and unethical labour practices.

 Directory of Consulting Firms active in International Development Cooperation